danthek/danthek/README.md

   </ul>

   <h3> When not coding: </h3>
-  <p>🚴Its always a joy to ride my bike, 🎮 Love videogames, ✍️ Drawing manga and comic is a great way to chill </p>
+  <p>🏃 Its always a joy to go jogging, 🎮 Love videogames, ✍️ Drawing manga and comic is a great way to chill </p>

    <h2> Get in touch! </h2>
    <ul>